I Now Pronounce You Lucy Stone™

 Challenging discrimination is not easy, but Lucy Stone is never one to take the easy road.
 The first woman from Massachusetts to earn a college degree, Lucy defies every obstacle and is an ardent supporter of human rights.
 Always fierce, her belief that women and men be equal is evident in both her political and personal endeavors.
 Her message inspired thousands of women to join the suffrage movement; Susan B. Anthony credits Lucy's impassioned speeches for her involvement.

 As a scholar, Lucy intensely studied Greek and Hebrew and vehemently insists that the Holy Bible has been mistranslated to oppress and objectify women.
 There is no way Lucy will settle for second best, even in her marriage!
-She demanded that her marriage vows be rewritten and refused to take her husband's surname, leading to the expression of a "Lucy Stoner" to describe a woman who does just that!
+She created a marriage protest to be read in place of her wedding vows and refused to take her husband's surname, leading to the moniker of a "Lucy Stoner" to describe a woman who does just that!

 VENUE REQUIREMENTS: A podium.